 Practice and principles of office management, including organization, arrangement, and operation.
 Study and use of modern office appliances, such as the multigraph, mimeograph, filing devices, calculating and bookkeeping machines.
-Trips made to local establishments to study at first hand actual business conditions.
-Prerequisite: Secretarial Training 1A or its equivalent.
+Prerequisite: Secretarial Training 1A or its equiva-

 5A-5B.
 Stenography.

 An intensive course designed for the practical preparation of office secretaries.
 A thorough study of the Gregg System.
 Development of the ability to read and write shorthand rapidly and correctly, both literary and commercial.
 The shorthand speed necessary to pass a civil service examination is attained by the end of the year.